garden-io/garden/docs/reference/module-types/exec.md

 ## Description

-A simple module for executing commands in your shell.
+A general-purpose module for executing commands in your shell.
 This can be a useful escape hatch if no other module type fits your needs, and you just need to execute something (as opposed to deploy it, track its status etc.).

 By default, the `exec` module type executes the commands in the Garden build directory (under .garden/build/<module-name>).
 By setting `local: true`, the commands are executed in the module